strangeshands/APDEV-MCO/README.md

   ```bash
   node app.js
   ```
+- alternatively, you can access the deployed app here: https://connectify-y0tq.onrender.com

 - **/controllers**: Contains functions that are called by the routes defined in the application.
 - **/routes**: Includes route definitions that map HTTP requests to the corresponding controller functions.